Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Communication and interpersonal skills that are strong
+- Strong communication and interpersonal skills

 - Fluent in English and Spanish